ideas-labo/mmo/README.md

 This repository contains the data and code for the following paper that is currently submitting for publication:

-> MMO: Meta Multi-Objectivization for Software Configuration Tuning.
+> Pengzhou Chen, Tao Chen, and Miqing Li.
+"MMO: Meta multi-objectivization for software configuration tuning."
+IEEE Transactions on Software Engineering, 2024.

 ## Introduction